HACSATT™ - Hall's Anatomical Common Sense Approach To Treatment

 It really is just a simple approach that any hands-on physical bodywork therapist could apply in virtually any common muscle or joint pain treatments, for headaches and migraines and in preparation for and recovery from sporting, exercise and other fitness and recreational activities.

 It often means a significant or least noticeable difference, or even a complete fix, can be achieved in just ONE SESSION.

 Hall’s Anatomical Common Sense Approach to Treatment is exactly what the name implies – a simple COMMON SENSE APPROACH to identifying and treating the real ANATOMICAL causes and contributing factors to your pain areas, rather than just focusing on the symptoms.

 HACSAT™ primarily involves:

-- Spending time TALKING to you about your problem areas, medical/work/lifestyle history, etc. – not just getting you to fill in a form and taking a quick glance at that to get your information.
+- Spending time TALKING to you about your problem areas, medical/work/lifestyle history, etc. – not just getting you to fill in a form and taking a quick glance at that to get your information and background.

 - Explaining various body soft tissue and joint interactions in some detail and how they might be contributing to the problem areas.